kieprice/Project02-SpaceShooter/README.md

 Three Levels:

-Level 1. just you and asteroids, asteroids can be destroyed
+Level 1. just you and asteroids, asteroids can be destroyed for points

-Level 2. player, asteroids, and an enemy that shoots at the player
+Level 2. player-3 lives, asteroids, and an enemy that shoots at the player

 Level 3. player, enemies, and the big boss-5hp,1dmg